Marriott pairs with IKEA for its first budget hotels

 "The great thing about Inter Hospitality is that they come with a significant balance sheet so there is no financing challenge," Sorenson said.

-Like German rival Motel One, Moxy is hoping to attract a mix of leisure and business travellers.
+Like German rival Motel One, Moxy is hoping to attract a mix of leisure and business travelers.

 "Given the product we have, I believe the space is still wide open.
 There's room for a number of good competitors," Sorenson said.